npm/static-pages/jobs.md

   <h2>npm is hiring</h2>
 </hgroup>

-We have one open position:
+We have no open positions at this time.

-* [Engineering Manager](https://jobs.lever.co/npmjs/a62c4fe3-3ea4-495b-a9ec-18b7cf35d649) - closing on Monday, November 27

 We are in the screening process for the following positions:

+* Senior Engineering Manager
 * VP Sales
 * Digital Marketing Manager
 * Head of Finance